Nature's weed eaters

 for biological control agents in environmentally sensitive areas.

+Grazing is also a more economical alternative in many situations.
 Sheep mostly graze forbs (flowering plants) and grass while goats

 prefer shrubs and other woody plant material.